THE EASIEST

 Args:

-deviceID (str): A unique alphanumeric string that identifies the specific Cloud Display Device.
+device_id (str): A unique alphanumeric string that identifies the specific Cloud Display Device.

 time (int): Number of seconds before the command times out.
 Defaults to 10.

 sound (str): Tune to play through the speaker.
-Defaults to no sound.
+Defaults to '15,c5,4'.

 color (str): The color of the LED that lights up for the command.
 Defaults to 'r'.